What is Cerebral Palsy?

 What is Cerebral palsy?

-Cerebral palsy is the general term for a number of neurological conditions that affect movement and co-ordination.
+Cerebral palsy is the name for a group of lifelong conditions that affect movement and co-ordination.
+It's caused by a problem with the brain that develops before, during or soon after birth.

 Causes of cerebral palsy include: